GeostatsGuy/MLTrainingImages/README.md

 ## Misael M. Morales, The University of Texas at Austin

-A collection of training images in NumPy and Matlab 3D array formats.
+*A collection of spatial, subsurface training images in NumPy and Matlab 3D array formats.
+Training images are 3D and represent common clastic sedimentary systems, e.g., deepwater and fluvial.*

 Please cite as: